Gmac4247/Gmac4247/README.md

 I reckon its accuracy is about 0.5°.
 That can be customly improved by adding entries into the dataset.

 It is meant for use within my framework to calculate area and volume of complex shapes.

-This is a module, not a standalone app.
-See my website for example usage.

 # Core Geometric System ™